Kaviya Thalaivi: Plot

 Devi is in love with Suresh, a lawyer, but is forced to marry Paranthaman, an alcoholic gambler.
 Devi escapes from him, and obtains work as a dancer in Hyderabad where she gives birth to a daughter named Krishna.
 When Vasu tries to kidnap the child, she has Suresh adopt her.
-Later, when Vasu's blackmail threatens Krishna's marriage, Devi kills him.
+Later, Vasu's blackmail threatens Krishna's marriage and Devi kills him.